fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

 On the server side, if we use [`getDataFromTree`](https://www.apollographql.com/docs/react/api/react/ssr/#getdatafromtree), we implement **Fetch-on-Render**, because we render the app to trigger fetching.
 Or, we can use [Prefetching](https://www.apollographql.com/docs/react/performance/performance/#prefetching-data) instead and get either **Fetch-Then-Render** or **Render-as-You-Fetch**, depending on when we start rendering.

-On the client side, **Fetch-on-Render** is a default approach, because that's how the [`useQuery`](https://www.apollographql.com/docs/react/api/react/hooks/#usequery) hook works.
+On the client side, **Fetch-on-Render** is the default approach, because that's how the [`useQuery`](https://www.apollographql.com/docs/react/api/react/hooks/#usequery) hook works.
 We can also use [Prefetching](https://www.apollographql.com/docs/react/performance/performance/#prefetching-data) and essentially get **Render-as-You-Fetch**.

 Finally, on the client side, we can delay the initial render until [Prefetching](https://www.apollographql.com/docs/react/performance/performance/#prefetching-data) is complete to implement **Fetch-Then-Render**, but it's likely not a very good idea.